tiagodeliberali/blog/docs/initial_tcp_server.md

 ## See our service working

 Now, the fun part!
-To test ou service, you can run it and use [nc](https://en.wikipedia.org/wiki/Netcat) or [telnet](https://en.wikipedia.org/wiki/Telnet) to connect to it and use our protocol to publish and consume messages from it.
+To test our service, you can run it and use [nc](https://en.wikipedia.org/wiki/Netcat) or [telnet](https://en.wikipedia.org/wiki/Telnet) to connect to it and use our protocol to publish and consume messages from it.

 <pre>
 nc localhost 8080